daniskaengineering/Arduino-Reflow-Oven/README.md

 # Reflow Oven Firmware
 Firmware for a solder reflow oven using an AVR or Arduino.
+Has 5 input buttons and and I2C LCD screen.
+Output is the heater relay.

 ## Installation
 Arduino or AVR Dude can be used to load the code onto the AVR.